visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Hopefully it is clear at this point that there are multiple ways of looking at the rays that are used in the ray trace.

-Now we will take a look at the final example taken from the example in :ref:`Overview of Output`, but this time with only the rays meshes fully fleshed out:
+Now we will take a look at the final example taken from the example in :ref:`Overview of Output`, but this time with only the rays meshes fully realized:

 ::